yelosan/licenses.markdown/ODC-By-1.0.markdown

 Open Data Commons has no formal relationship with you.
 Your receipt of this document does not create any kind of agent-client relationship.
 Please seek the advice of a suitably qualified legal professional licensed to practice in your jurisdiction before using this document.

 No warranties and disclaimer of any damages.
-This information is provided ‘as is‘, and this site makes no warranties on the information provided.
+This information is provided 'as is', and this site makes no warranties on the information provided.
 Any damages resulting from its use are disclaimed.

 A [plain language summary](https://opendatacommons.org/licenses/by/summary/) of the Open Database License is available as well as a [plain text version](https://opendatacommons.org/licenses/by/odc_by_1.0_public_text.txt).